 - Crutches are used initially after surgery for protection. - A brace is typically applied to the leg after surgery.
 This is to help protect the repair during the early part of your recovery.
 There may be some additional padding added to the brace behind your shin (tibia) to take some stress off the healing PCL/Graft.
 The brace should be locked in full extension (straight) during walking for about the first 6 weeks after surgery until your quadriceps strength improves.
 Your therapist will help you decide when it is safe to unlock the brace.
 The initial brace is usually discontinued about 6 weeks after surgery.
-The brace is then typically replace by a dynamic PCL brace that supports the knee and helps to take stress off the healing PCL/Graft. - The brace should be left in place at all times for the first 6 weeks after surgery, except during therapy, icing and while taking a shower.
-It should be worn during sleep. - For the first 6 weeks after surgery, weight bearing is limited to "toe-touch."
+The brace is then sometimes replaced by a dynamic PCL brace that supports the knee and helps to take stress off the healing PCL/Graft. - The brace should be left in place at all times for the first two weeks after surgery, except during therapy, icing and while taking a shower.
+It should be worn during sleep for the first two weeks.
+Be careful if you get up at night and are not wearing the brace to avoid stumbling over cords/rugs and falling on your operative leg. - For the first 6 weeks after surgery, weight bearing is limited to "toe-touch."
 This will be advanced after 6 weeks from surgery.
-After this progression (around 7-8 weeks from surgery), you may place full weight on the operative leg, but should continue to use crutches for protection until your therapist tells you it is okay to no longer use them.
+After this progression (around 7-8 weeks from

-- Do not resume sports, use exercise equipment or perform strenuous physical activity (including lifting weights) until your surgeon says it is okay.
-Most commonly, straight-ahead running is started at 4 months after surgery, and some cutting exercises begin at 4-5 months after surgery (with your physical therapist). - Return to full sports activity is usually between 9-12 months after surgery.
-Timing of return to sports depends on several factors and will need to be discussed with your surgeon. - Return to work depends on your job requirements, specifics of your surgery and pain/swelling levels.
+- surgery), you may place full weight on the operative leg, but should continue to use crutches for protection until your therapist tells you it is okay to no longer use them. - Do not resume sports, use exercise equipment or perform strenuous physical activity (including lifting weights) until your surgeon says it is okay.
+Running and cutting exercises will be reintroduced by your physical therapist when you are ready.
+This will vary from patient to patient. - Return to full sports activity is usually between 9-12 months after surgery.
+Timing of return to sports depends on several factors and will need to be discussed with your surgeon and therapy team. - Return to work depends on your job requirements, specifics of your surgery and pain/swelling levels.
 This can be discussed at your follow-up appointment. - Physical therapy is prescribed after surgery.
 This is an important part of your recovery and we encourage patients to attend all physical therapy appointments. - Return to driving after surgery is okay once narcotic pain medication has been stopped and you are cleared by your surgeon.
 The length of time until patients are able to return to driving varies depending on the specific surgery and which leg is involved.